-The Qutub Minar is one of the significant parts of Qutub Complex, located in the Delhi, India.
+The Qutub Minar is one of the significant parts of Qutub Complex, located in Delhi, India.
 The minaret is listed in the UNESCO World Heritage Site.
 The 73M high Islamic tower is the Pride of India that is decorated in Arabic inscriptions.
-Built in 1193 by Qutub-ud-din-Aibak.
-Aibek considered the minar as the victory symbol after defeating the last Hindu Kingdom.
+Built-in 1193 by Qutub-ud-din-Aibak.
+Aibek considered a seminar as the victory symbol after defeating the last Hindu Kingdom.

-It is the tomb of a sufi saint who came Delhi from Turkistan.
+Tomb of Imam Zamin.
+It is the tomb of a Sufi saint who came to Delhi from Turkestan.
 This is absolutely an aesthetic delight located in the Qutub Minar Complex.
 A small mausoleum that is located in front of Alai Darwaza.

-The tomb is built in the remembrance of Shams Ud-Din Iltutmish who was the third ruler of mamluk dynasty of Delhi.
+Iltutmish's Tomb.
+The tomb is built in the remembrance of Shams Ud-Din Iltutmish who was the third ruler of Mamluk dynasty of Delhi.

-Spread over 200 acres in Mehrauli, Delhi, Mehrauli Archaeological Park comprises Tomb o f Balban.
+Mehrauli Archeological Park.
+Spread over 200 acres in Mehrauli, Delhi, Mehrauli Archaeological Park comprises Tomb of Balban.
 Another historical site that is great to explore.

+Green the Gap.
 If you love to churn out new articles, then the place is yours!
-You can buy decorative and antique items that is made of wastes and natural fibres such as inner tube of tures, jute, waste rice sack.
+You can buy decorative and antique items that are made of wastes and natural fibres such as an inner tube of the expenditures, jute, waste rice sack.

-The historical site remains opened for all the days of the week.
-Though, it will be more convenient to visit in winter months during october to March.
+The historical site remains open for all the days of the week.
+Though, it will be more convenient to visit in the winter months from October to March.

 Leave a Reply: